jmadelaine/react-use-validation/README.md

   // Validate all rules before submitting const isFormValid = validation.validate()

-  // Alternatively, check that each rule is marked as valid
+  // Alternatively, check that all rules are marked as valid
-  // const isFormValid = Object.values(validation.valid).every(Boolean)
+  // const isFormValid = validation.isValid()

   if (isFormValid) {
     // Submit form here...